Qazaroth/Qazaroth/README.md

 ### Greetings, it's Qazaroth

 - Learning C++ and Kali Linux
-- 2022 Goals: Improve my proficiency generally in any programming languages
+- 2024 Goal: Survive and Improve
 - I like playing games (First-person Shooters and Rhythm Games), and programming.

 ### Connect with me: